-As prices in the basket vary so will that measure indicating a positive or negative change in CPI.
-It is a very important Economic indicator and provides a general measure of price inflation changes so that the Reserve bank of Australia can evaluate future monetary policy.
+As prices in the basket vary, so will that measure indicating a positive or negative change in CPI.
+It is a very important economic indicator and provides a general measure of price inflation changes so that the Reserve Bank of Australia can evaluate future monetary policy.

 A debt security issued by a company to investors to raise money to finance its business activities.
 Also known as a fixed-income securities as the issuer promises to pay a specific amount of interest on a regular basis and repay the principle on a set date.

-Diversification – Diversification is an investment strategy that involves mixing the amount, values and types of assets held within a portfolio to spread risk and minimise losses.
+Diversification is an investment strategy that involves mixing the amount, values and types of assets held within a portfolio to spread risk and minimise losses.
 Diversification doesn’t guarantee gains or protect against losses, it manages the risk/reward trade off by selecting a mix of investments to help you achieve more consistent returns over time.

 Employment Termination Payment (ETP)

 An ETP is generally a lump sum payment made as a result of the termination of a person’s employment.
 It can be constituted by:

 • Payments for unused sick leave or unused rostered days off

 • Compensation for loss of job or wrongful dismissal